akashdravid/HELLO-WORLD/README.md

 # HELLO-WORLD
 A new one
-I like Cricket and Football
+I like Cricket and football
-I'm doing this just for fun
-This is fun
-The tasks see a little tough
+Football is the most popular game on earth cricket is an interesting sport